amalra1/PolygonGenerator/README.md

 # PolygonGenerator
-A simple Polygon generator in Javascript
+A polygon generator made with Javascript.